fay59/x86doc/README.md

 into my own, [pdfminer][3]-gloved hands to extract HTML pages straight from the documentation PDF themselves.

-*This branch is experimental.* Right now, it parses about 415 of the 470ish instructions documented in Volume 2A and Volume 2B.
+*This branch is experimental.* Right now, it parses 417 of the 480 instructions documented in Volume 2A and Volume 2B.
 Complex pages usually (but not always) render better with this branch than the `master` branch, but not all pages render.
 Be sure to check out the `master` branch if you want something immediately usable.

 The `master` documentation set can be found on [this page][4].

-As of now, these are the 46 instructions that do not parse at all:
+As of now, these are the 63 instructions that do not parse at all:

-* **ADDSUBPD**—Packed Double-FP Add/Subtract
-* **ADDSUBPS**—Packed Single-FP Add/Subtract
 * **CMPPD**—Compare Packed Double-Precision Floating-Point Values
 * **CPUID**—CPU Identification
 * **CVTDQ2PD**—Convert Packed Dword Integers to Packed Double-Precision FP Values
 * **CVTPD2PS**—Convert Packed Double-Precision FP Values to Packed Single-Precision FP Values